 Instead of snapping back with how unfair this is, take a nice deep breath and allow for silence.
 Slowing the conversation down rather than jumping into a response will create space for you to be thoughtful in your answer rather than reactive.

 2) Giving in too quickly

 Now that you’ve given yourself a moment to breathe, you can start to prepare your response.

-While it’s natural to worry what will happen if you ask for more, don’t let fear of rejection keep you from getting what you deserve.
+While it’s natural to worry about what will happen if you ask for more, don’t let the fear of rejection keep you from getting what you deserve.